 - 1. Public Works is coordinating with the City of Los Angeles, Santa Monica, and other members of the Building Decarbonization Coalition to develop building energy and emissions performance standards that put the County on a path towards building decarbonization. - 2.
 Public Works continues to streamline the permitting and construction of zero-emission vehicle infrastructure. - 3.
-Public Works continues to streamline the permitting and construction of photovoltaic solar system by plan checking 10kW or smaller systems within 1-3 days.
+Public Works continues to streamline the permitting and construction of photovoltaic solar systems by plan checking 10kW or smaller systems within 1-3 days. - 4.
+Public Works is continuing to work with the Chief Sustainability Office and other key stakeholders to achieve the goals of the Net Zero Water motion by the Board.